bolanosv/AutomatedRadioEvaluationSuite/README.md

 ### Reference Code

+### Reference Code

+The main application, instrument control code and supporting functions are organized within the **[src](src)** directory.
+Here’s an overview of the contents:

+- **ARES.mlapp**: This is the main application file for ARES, where the graphical user interface (GUI) and core functionality reside.
+- **instrument_address_history.txt**: This file stores the instruments' names and corresponding IP addresses that users can reference when connecting to instruments via `visadev` to establish connections and send SCPI commands.
+Example line:

 The instrument control code, including support scripts for the main application, can be found in the [src](src) directory for the ARES `.mlapp` file and the [src/support](src/support) folder for supporting `.m` files.
 These can be referenced for custom scripts.

 Sample data for plotting measurements is available in the [data](./data) directory.